-- Government grants – since April 2013 some councils in England have set up Welfare Assistance Schemes to help people on a low income with one-off costs.
+- Help in a crisis – some councils in England have set up Welfare Assistance Schemes to help people on a low income with one-off costs.
 In Wales, the Discretionary Assistance Fund helps people with emergency costs.
 In Scotland and Northern Ireland, you can apply for Community Care Grants and Crisis Loans.

 - Disabled facilities grants – if you have a disability and need to make changes to your home so that you can continue to live there you may be able to get a grant from your local council to help you.

-- Life After Stroke Grants – if you are a stroke survivor experiencing financial difficulties, but need items to help your recovery, you may be able to apply for one of our Life After Stroke Grants worth up to £300.
+- Life After Stroke Grants – if you are a stroke survivor experiencing financial difficulties, but need items to help your recovery, you may be able to apply for a Life After Stroke Grant from the Stroke Association worth up to £300.

 Help with health costs

 - NHS Low Income Scheme – if you are on a low income you could get help with health costs such as prescriptions, dental care, fares to appointments, eye tests and glasses.